Skip to content

 What are the businesses in our community?
 How do we and our neighbors make and spend money?
 Students will get the chance to explore these financial literacy concepts through role play, creating their own small businesses, and making shopping choices.

-This program is broken into four parts, including two virtual visits from the Museum educator.
+This program is broken into four parts, including one virtual visit from the Museum educator.

 • Part 1 (teacher-facilitated): Students will be introduced to the idea of a small business through a storybook.
 The storybook will be provided by the Museum, but facilitated by the teacher.